 1968 BUICK LeSabre (two-fer)

 Two-fer: Package deal- 2 for price of one.
 1968 Buick Le Sabre fastback hardtops.
 Restoration started on maroon car- has rust repair panels on rear 1/4s.
-Brown car has the 400ci Buick engine.
-(Think GS skylark) The maroon car has a 350 Buick.
+Brown car has the 350 4-barrel Buick engine.
+The maroon car also has a 350 Buick.
 Running cond. unknown.
 (No keys.)
 Both cars have some repairable frame rust.
 Two parts cars for a reasonable price, or restore one if you have the welding skills- or know somebody.

 $1500. for the pair.